scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 Preprocessing
 ^^^^^^^^^^^^^

-A preprocessor is a static service which runs before before executing the *callable* function in the EVM.
+A preprocessor is a static service that runs before executing the *callable* function in the EVM.
 The output of a preprocessor is injected in the parameters of the *callable* function.
 An array of preprocessors can be requested, each representing a function call: